 Can I cycle the trail, ride a horse, or take a dog?

 No, no, and no. But there are some specific sections where these might be feasible.
 Some people hire cycles for road sections, for instance.
 Note that dogs are prohibited in national parks and from DoC huts, and restricted in so many other areas on the trail that taking a dog just isn’t going to work.
-Long distance walking can also be harder on them than you might think.
+Long distance walking can also be harder on them than you might think (shorter legs, no shoes).

 Can I kayak between the North and South Islands?